David McGreavy: Murders

 On Friday, 13 April 1973, Elsie Ralph was picked up from work by Clive, who had left home late, with the children all asleep.
-Clive would usually pick her up late in order to help her with closing, and to have a last pint.
-When the Ralphs arrived at their home, they discovered the children and McGreavy, missing.
+Clive would usually pick her up late to help her close and have a last pint.
+When the Ralphs arrived home, they discovered the children and McGreavy missing.
 They also saw what appeared to be blood spattering on walls and the home in disarray.
 They drove to the Worcester Police Station and reported what they had discovered.
 Police responded to the home and commenced a search of the home and area.
 The three children’s bodies were discovered within the hour during a canine sweep of the rear gardens.
-The Ralph’s were told of the gruesome discovery at the police station where they had remained during the initial police response and search.
+The Ralphs were told of the gruesome discovery at the police station where they had remained during the initial police response and search.

 McGreavy, who was known to be a habitual drinker with a violent temper when inebriated, had gone to the nearby Vauxhall pub on Astwood Road (now Balti Mahal curryhouse) earlier that evening with a friend, where he drank 5 to 7 imppt of beer.
 The two men had played cards and darts, though a small altercation took place prior to leaving the pub, after McGreavy had put a cigarette out in his friend's beer.
 Clive had picked McGreavy up from the Vauxhall and brought him home to look after the children while Clive went to get Elsie from work.

 Some time between 10:15 and 11:15 pm, a drunk McGreavy became infuriated with the Ralph children, beginning with the baby, Samantha, who had been crying for her bottle.
 McGreavy violently killed Samantha and then the other two children, each in a different manner.
-Eight-month-old Samantha died from a skull fracture, 2-year-old Dawn had her throat slit and 4-year-old Paul was strangled.
+Eight-month-old Samantha died from a skull fracture, 2-year-old Dawn had her throat slit, and 4-year-old Paul was strangled.
 After killing the three children, McGreavy went down to the basement and retrieved a pickaxe.
 He further mutilated their bodies with the pickaxe before impaling the three bodies on the spikes of a wrought iron fence in a neighbour's yard.
 He then left the home.

-McGreavy was arrested by police at 3:50 am, walking on Ombersley Rd, approximately 2 miles away from the home, trying to hitch a ride out of town.
+McGreavy was arrested by police at 3:50 am while walking on Ombersley Rd, approximately 2 miles from the home, trying to hitch a ride out of town.
 Upon his arrest, McGreavy reportedly said, "What's this all about?"
-At first, McGreavy denied any responsibility, but, several hours later said, "It was me, but, it wasn’t me," after which he described in graphic detail what he had done.
+At first, McGreavy denied any responsibility, but several hours later said, "It was me, but it wasn’t me," after which he described in graphic detail what he had done.
 He told police, "I put my hand over her (Samantha's) mouth, and it went from there.
 It's all in the house.
 On Paul, I used a wire.
 I was going to bury him, but I couldn't.
 I went outside, and put them on the fence.
 All I could hear is kids, kids, kids."
 McGreavy's only explanation for the murders was that the baby would not stop crying.